el-queso/FARS/README.md

 installations and tags as well.

 Note that programs from the AUR can only be built by a non-root user.
-What WARS does to bypass this by default is to temporarily allow the newly created user to use `sudo` without a password (so the user won't be prompted for a password multiple times in installation).
+What FARS does to bypass this by default is to temporarily allow the newly created user to use `sudo` without a password (so the user won't be prompted for a password multiple times in installation).
 This is done ad-hocly, but effectively with the `newperms` function.
 At the end of installation,